2013 NBA playoffs: (1) Oklahoma City Thunder vs. (8) Houston Rockets

 This was the seventh playoff meeting between these two teams, with the Thunder/SuperSonics franchise winning five of the first six meetings.
 All previous meetings took place while the Thunder franchise were still known as the Seattle SuperSonics.
-In game 2, Russell Westbrook was injured.

 (2) San Antonio Spurs vs. (7) Los Angeles Lakers

 The Spurs dominated the Lakers in Game 1 and took a 1–0 series lead.

 The Spurs dominated again in Game 2 and took a commanding 2–0 series lead.

 The Spurs throttled the Lakers 120–89 and took a commanding 3–0 series lead.
 For the Lakers, the 31-point loss represented the largest home playoff loss in franchise history.